 Pain: sciatica, carpal tunnel syndrome, leg cramps, rib or pubic bone pain can all cause discomfort that can range from mild to crippling.
 While most of these symptoms will resolve after delivery, their associated discomfort can usually be managed in the meantime with acupuncture which may be preferable to pain killing medication.

 Skin rashes and itching can occur in the final trimester causing distress and lack of sleep.
-Acupuncture may be used as an alternative to steroids and antihistamines.
+Acupuncture may be used as an alternative to steroids and antihistamines in many cases.